 even if they did, the following year the new foreclosure

 prices would be even lower.
 There has to be a limit

 prices, they should never be the same number.

-generally do so by hiring attorneys, they sometimes do not qualify
+by hiring attorneys, they sometimes do not qualify to file.

 provided and research the particular property's sales history,